 Elizabeth Grossman is a Ph.D. candidate in chemical biology at the University of California, Berkeley.
 Her graduate work focuses on understanding breast cancer pathogenicity with the goal of developing targeted treatments.
 Her research interests also include biomedical ethics and the moral responsibility of scientists.
 She completed a bachelor’s degree in chemistry at Westmont College, where she worked as the campus newspaper’s editor-in-chief.
 An avid reader, she regularly contributes to AAAS’s Science Books & Films review publication.

-David Major is a student of health care ethics with the National Catholic Bioethics Center and will be continuing his studies with the MS in Bioethics program at the University of Mary.
+David Major is a community member of the UC Irvine Health Ethics Committee.
 He graduated from the University of California, Los Angeles (UCLA), and UCLA School of Law.
-As an attorney, David practiced biodiversity law; as a policy specialist, he developed and promoted the implementation of treaties intended to improve environmental health.
-His research interests include bioethics, natural law theory, administrative law, environmental ethics, human ecology, and the meaning of suffering and community.
+Currently, he is completing a Master of Science degree in Bioethics.
+As an attorney, David practiced biodiversity and administrative law; as a policy specialist, he developed and promoted the implementation of treaties intended to improve environmental health.
+His research interests include neuroethics, end-of-life issues, ethical analysis of genetic modification, environmental ethics, and the meaning of health, suffering, dignity, and community.

 Matthew Puffer is an assistant professor of humanities and ethics in Christ College at Valparaiso University.
 He received a B.S. in Chemical Engineering from North Carolina State University, an M.Div. from Princeton Theological Seminary, and his Ph.D. in Religious Studies (Theology, Ethics, and Culture) from the University of Virginia.
 Prior to joining the Christ College faculty he was a Catherine of Siena Fellow in the Ethics Program at Villanova University and a postdoctoral fellow at the Institute for Advanced Studies in Culture at the University of Virginia.
 His research and teaching explore competing normative visions of the human person, especially rival versions of the imago dei and human dignity, and their implications for issues in biomedical, economic, environmental, and war and peace ethics.
 He is currently working on a monograph that examines Augustine’s understanding of the imago dei as it develops across a half-century of letters, sermons, and treatises.
 Puffer co-edited Comparative Religious Ethics: Critical Concepts in Religious Studies and has published in Modern Theology, the International Journal of Systematic Theology, the Journal of Religious Ethics, the Journal of the Society of Christian Ethics, and in edited volumes.